-- (A) Sump pumps installed to receive and discharge groundwaters or other stormwaters shall be connected to the storm sewer where possible or discharged into a designated storm drainage channel. - (B) Sump pumps installed to receive and discharge floor drain flow or other sanitary sewage shall be connected to the sanitary sewers.
-A sump pump shall be used for one function only, either the discharge of stormwaters or the discharge of sanitary sewage.
+- (A) Sump pumps installed to receive and discharge groundwaters or other stormwaters shall be connected to the designated underdrain system as provided for in Section 154.68(A)(1). - (B) Sump pumps installed to receive and discharge floor drain flow or other sanitary sewage shall be connected to the sanitary sewers.
+A sump pump shall be used for one function only, either the discharge of stormwater or the discharge of sanitary sewage.
 (Ord.
 90-5, passed 8-30-90; Am.
 Ord.
 2-16-99)